Memecylon plebejum

 Memecylon plebejum is a tree or shrub species in the Melastomataceae family.
 It grows in tropical Asia from Thailand to Myanmar, Assam (India) and Bangladesh.
 It favours slopes of hills and mountains, growing up to 1685m elevation, in the understorey of primary forests primarily.
 It hosts at least one fruit-fly and two parasitoid wasps.
 The wood is very hard to cut, making it difficult to use as firewood, but some people use it for agricultural tool handles.

 Description

-An evergreen tree or shrub that grows some 4.5 to 10m tall.
+An evergreen tree or shrub that grows some tall.
 Seed germination times are 16 to 44 days in both partial and deep shade.

 Taxonomy

 This species has been identified by molecular phylogenetics using nuclear ribosomal DNA as being in a Malesian/Southeast Asian/Chinese clade with Memecylon caeruleum, Memecylon cantleyi, Memecylon lilacinum, Memecylon pauciflorum and Memecylon scutellatum.

 Distribution

 The taxa is native to an area in tropical Asia, from Thailand to Assam in India.
 Countries and regions in which it grows are: Thailand; Myanmar; India (Assam); and Bangladesh.